 We use a skill-based approach to equip our children with effective reading and writing skills through our well-structured lessons and activities.
 Mastery is made easy through our PPP model: Present, practice and produce.

-What does the Kindergarten curriculum cover?
-What is the difference between the K1 and K2 levels?
+What does our curriculum cover?
+What is the difference between Year 1 and Year 2?

 Is it too early for a kindergartener to learn how to write?

 Learning to write is definitely not too early for kindergarteners.
 Providing positive experiences in writing during their early years is crucial for their literary development.

 Writing is also a powerful tool to communicate ideas, knowledge and emotions.
 Being able to write well will enable the children to develop their motor skills, too.

 Additionally, beginning at a young age will help to build the children’s stamina in writing.
 Our patient and dedicated teachers will encourage them to persevere through their initial difficulties and our classes allow them the time and space to grow at their own pace.
 This will also help to develop, in the children, a growth mindset instead of a fixed mindset, as well.